-In this example, the class 1 bandwidth constraint is the same (6) for both models, as class 1 is treated the same way under either model with preemption.
-However, the maximum allocation and the Russian Dolls models operate in fundamentally different ways and give different treatments to classes with lower preemption priorities.
-As to be explained later, the Russian Dolls model allows a higher degree of sharing among different classes.
-Such a higher degree of coupling means that the numerical values of the bandwidth constraints can be relatively smaller when compared with those for the maximum allocation model.
-Thus, the bandwidth constraints of (6, 11, 15) in the Russian Dolls model may be thought of as roughly corresponding to the bandwidth constraints of (6, 6+7, 6+7+15) for the maximum allocation model.
-(The intent here is just to point out that the design parameters for the two models need to be different as they operate differently - strictly speaking, the correspondence is incorrect.)
-Of course, both models are bounded by the same aggregate constraint of the link capacity (15).
-The above bandwidth constraints are chosen so that, under normal condition, both offer similar performance.
-The difference between the two models is reflected in the performance under overload.
-This aspect will be discussed at length later.
+An intuitive "explanation" for the above set of BCs may be as follows.
+Class 1 BC is the same (6) for both models, as class 1 is treated the same way under either model with preemption.
+However, MAM and RDM operate in fundamentally different ways and give different treatments to classes with lower preemption priorities.
+In can be seen from Section 2 that while RDM imposes a strict ordering of the different BCs (B1 < B2 < B3) and a hard boundary (B3 = Nmax), MAM uses a soft boundary (B1+B2+B3 >= Nmax) with no specific ordering.
+As to be explained in Section 4.3, this allows RDM to have a higher degree of sharing among different classes.
+Such a higher degree of coupling means that the numerical values of the BCs can be relatively smaller when compared with those for MAM, to meet given performance requirements under normal load.

+Thus, in the above example, the RDM BCs of (6, 11, 15) may be thought of as roughly corresponding to the MAM BCs of (6, 6+7, 6+7+15).
+(The intent here is just to point out that the design parameters for the two BCMs need to be different as they operate differently - strictly speaking, the numerical correspondence is incorrect.)
+Of course, both BCMs are bounded by the same aggregate constraint of the link capacity (15).

-Obviously, the values chosen in the above example should not be regarded as typical values used by any Internet service provider.
+The BCs chosen in the above example are not intended to be regarded as typical values used by any service provider.
 They are used here mainly for illustrative purposes.
 The method we used for analysis can easily accommodate another set of parameter values as input.